Everything to Know About Bouquet Toss Rules + Tossing Etiquette

 The bouquet toss shouldn’t last that long—the general rule of thumb is that it should last about the length of one song.
 Music can make or break a moment, so find a bouquet toss song that inspires empowerment, love, and hope.
 Plan with the DJ as to what song will be playing and the announcement that will be made to signal the ladies to get on the floor and in place for the toss to commence.

-Photograph the Moment
+4. Do: Photograph the moment.

 Your photographer will capture some great action shots to add to your photo album.
 Capturing your face and participants' faces as the bouquet flies through the air will make dynamic shots and preserve the moment that you may not be able to take in while it’s happening.